Having Your Car Impounded After a DUI

 Most states require some kind of a test to determine whether vehicle confiscation is unfairly excessive with regard to the underlying criminal offense.
 Most courts, though, have found that the public danger posed by repeat DUI or DWI offenders justifies confiscation in the majority of such cases.

 A DUI charge can be scary enough without adding the worry of losing your car.
-If you have been arrested or charged with DUI, or even if you just want to know your rights in such a scenario, have a DUI attorney review your situation at absolutely no cost to you.
+If you've been arrested or charged with DUI, or even if you just want to know your rights in such a scenario, a legal professional can help.
+Find an experienced DUI attorney near you today.